 Technical Analysis vs. Fundamental Analysis

-Every successful trader knows that it takes study, practice and dedication to get to the point where you can achieve consistent monthly profits in the market.
-Whether you choose to trade based on the technical analysis or fundamental analysis you have to trade with knowledge and discipline.
+Every successful trader knows that it takes study, practice, and dedication to get to the point where you can achieve consistent monthly profits.
+Whichever way you choose to trade you have to trade with knowledge and discipline.

-You don’t have to worry which one of the two: technical analysis or fundamental analysis is better, but rather you can take advantage of both of them.
+You don’t have to worry which one of the two approaches is better.
+Instead, you can take advantage of both of them.
 This will help you make better-informed trading decisions, and help you find more trading opportunities.